-Reference # Topic Trigger for Compliance Project Implementation Phase Standard Conditions Original Source Responsible Implementing Party (LAUSD or its Designee) Use ultra-low VOC or zero-VOC surface coatings.
+Use ultra-low VOC or zero-VOC surface coatings.
 Phase construction activities to minimize maximum daily emissions.
 Configure construction parking to minimize traffic interference.
 Provide temporary traffic control during construction activities to improve traffic flow (e.g., flag person).
 Prepare and implement a trip reduction plan for construction employees.
 Implement a shuttle service to and from retail services and food establishments during lunch hours.
 Increase distance between emission sources to reduce near-field emission impacts.
-BIOLOGICAL RESOURCES SC-BIO-1 Sensitive Species and Habitat New construction in or potential impacts to adjacent to native habitat or waterways Agency coordination prior to the start of construction; monitoring during construction (Planning, Construction) An LAUSD-qualified nesting bird Surveyor or Biologist shall identify plant and animal species and habitat within and near the project site.
+Agency coordination prior to the start of construction; monitoring during construction (Planning, Construction) An LAUSD-qualified nesting bird Surveyor or Biologist shall identify plant and animal species and habitat within and near the project site.
 LAUSD will conduct a literature search, which shall consider a one-mile radius beyond the project construction site and shall be performed by a qualified nesting bird Surveyor or Biologist with knowledge of local biological conditions as well as the use and interpretation of the data sources identified below.
 Where appropriate, in the opinion of the Biologist, the literature search shall be supplemented with a site visit and/or aerial photo analysis.
-Resources and information that shall be investigated for each site should include, but not be limited to: • United States Fish and Wildlife Service (USFWS) • National Marine Fisheries Services (NMFS) • California Department of Fish and Wildlife (CDFW) • California Native Plant Society (CNPS) • County and/or city planning or environmental offices for sensitive species, habitat, and/or heritage trees that may not exist on published databases. • California Natural Diversity Data Base (CNDDB) California Native Plant Society (CNPS) Rare Plant Inventory • Local Audubon Society • Los Angeles County Department of Regional Planning for information on Significant Ecological Areas • California Digital Conservation Atlas for District-wide location of reserves, plan areas, and land trusts that may overlap with project sites.
-Biological Resources Report If a report is necessary and the LAUSD qualified nesting bird Surveyor or Biologist determines that a school construction project will affect an identified sensitive plant, animal, or habitat, a biological resources report shall be prepared.
-To provide a complete assessment of the flora and fauna within and adjacent to a site-specific project impact area, with particular emphasis on 2004 New Construction Program EIR Mitigation Measures B-1.1 and B-1.2, adopted by the Board of Education in June 2004 and 2015 School Upgrade Program EIR, certified by the Board of Education in November 2015.
-OEHS
+Resources and information that shall be investigated for each site should include, but not be limited to: • United States Fish and Wildlife Service (USFWS) • National Marine Fisheries Services (NMFS) • California Department of Fish and Wildlife (CDFW) • California Nature Plant Society (CNPS) • County and/or city planning or environmental offices for sensitive species, habitat, and/or heritage trees that may not exist on published databases. • California Natural Diversity Data Base (CNDDB) California Native Plant Society (CNPS) Rare Plant Inventory • Local Audubon Society • Los Angeles County Department of Regional Planning for information on Significant Ecological Areas • California Digital Conservation Atlas for District-wide location of reserves, plan areas, and land trusts that may overlap with project sites.
+Biological Resources Report If a report is necessary and the LAUSD qualified nesting bird Surveyor or Biologist determines that a school construction project will affect an identified sensitive plant animal, or habitat, a school construction project will affect an identified sensitive plant animal, or habitat, a school construction project will affect an identified sensitive plant animal, or habitat, a school construction project will affect an identified sensitive plant animal, or habitat, and the plant animal or habitat, and the plant animal or habitat animal or habitat an identified sensitive plant animal 2004 New Construction Program EIR Mitigation Measures B-1.1 and B-1.2, adopted by the Board of Education in June 2004 and 2015 School Upgrade Program EIR, certified by the Board of Education in November 2015.
+OEHS r prior to the start of construction; monitoring during construction (Planning, prior to the start of construction; monitoring during construction (Planning, Construction) (Planning, Construction site and shall be performed by a qualified below.
+Where appropriate, in the opinion of the Biologist, the literature search which shall construction site and shall be performed by a qualified besting bird which shall consider shall be performed by a qualified besting bird shall be performed by a qualified besting bird shall be performed by a qualified sensitive plant, animal, or habitat, a biological resources report shall be prepared.
+To provide a complete assessment of the flora prior to the start of construction; monitoring during construction (Planning, Construction) (Pl